 Aspect Ratio is important too – How to pick the right tablet size

 The size of the tablet is only one side of the story.
 The Aspect ratio also plays an important role in determining the overall shape of the screen as well as the tablet itself.

-Here is an infographic showing the difference between the “relative sizes” between the screens of Apple iPad Pro and the Samsung Galaxy Tab S7+.
+Here is an infographic showing the difference between the “relative sizes” between the screens of the Apple iPad Pro and the Samsung Galaxy Tab S7+.

 Compare prices on Amazon

-Comparing the Screen you would notice that – iPad Pro has a more of a squarish shape where the Samsung tablet is more rectangular.
+Comparing the Screen you would notice that – iPad Pro has a more of squarish shape where the Samsung tablet is more rectangular.

 If you are just looking for a large tablet, as you can see in the image above the Apple iPad Pro 12.9 inch is the right choice.
 Its screen size is very much comparable to a 13-inch laptop.

-With the 12.4 inch Samsung Galaxy Tab S6 you get a screen that has a similar width to that of 12.9-inch iPad Pro, without any of that massive vertical screen space.
+With the 12.4 inch Samsung Galaxy Tab S6 you get a screen that has a similar width to that of the 12.9-inch iPad Pro, without any of that massive vertical screen space.

 But if you prefer a compact and portable tablet, you can get 11-inch variants of iPad Pro and Samsung Tab S7.